trilinos/TrilinosWiki/Testing--Initiative.md

 ### Trilinos Testing Policy:
 1. _**All functionality will be covered by testing:**_ Numerous approaches are possible.
 Chapter 22 of Steve McConnell's book _Code Complete_ is an excellent resource.
 Structured Basis Testing (having as many tests as there are logic paths through your code) is a good starting point.
 Formal unit testing is even better.
 2. _**Untested functionality is itself a bug:**_ If any user or developer identifies an untested code segment in a _Production Growth_ package, there is a right and obligation to report it.
 3. _**Contributed code must be covered:**_ While we appreciate non-developer contributions, they are subject to the same code coverage requirements.
+In particular, Trilinos developers may refuse to accept contributions that do not have tests.

 ### Notes:
 1. _**Policy Scope:**_ This policy formally applies to any _Production Growth_ package development.
 It is encouraged for packages in other phases (_Research Stable_ or _Production Maintenance_).